 The main goal of the Gaia mission is to make the largest, most precise three-dimensional map of our Galaxy by surveying an unprecedented one per cent of the galaxy's population of 100 billion stars.

 During the mapping, Gaia will detect and very accurately measure the motion of each star in its orbit around the centre of the Galaxy.
 Much of this motion was imparted upon each star during its birth; studying this motion allows astronomers to peer back in time, to when the Galaxy was first forming.
 By constructing a detailed map of the stars, Gaia will provide a crucial tool to study the formation of our Galaxy, the Milky Way.

 While surveying the sky, Gaia is bound to make many other discoveries.
 During its anticipated lifetime of five years, Gaia will observe each of its one billion sources about 70 times, resulting in a record of the brightness and position of each source over time.
 Together with the unprecedented accuracy of the astrometric measurements, this will lead to the discovery of planets around other stars, asteroids in our Solar System, icy bodies in the outer Solar System, brown dwarfs, and far-distant supernovae and quasars.
 The list of Gaia's potential discoveries makes the mission unique in scope and scientific return.

 Huge databases of information will be compiled from the Gaia data, allowing astronomers to trawl the archives looking for similar celestial objects, or events and other correlations that might just provide the clue necessary to solve their particular, seemingly intractable, scientific puzzle.

 The payload module is built around a toroidal-shaped optical bench (about 3 m in diameter) which provides the structural support for the single integrated instrument that performs three functions: astrometry, photometry and spectrometry.
-It further contains all necessary electronics for managing the instrument operation and processing the raw data.
+The payload module also contains all necessary electronics for managing the instrument operation and processing the raw data.